jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

         return not not p or not not q: return not (not p and not q):

-  the test passes. not_ not_ cancels out, so I remove it from the statement
+  the test passes. "not_ not_" cancels out, so I remove it from the statement

   .. code-block:: python